Provision a database cluster

 kubectl get pods -n mission-control

-The database pods will have names prefixed by the cluster name.
-Each node will go through a standard bootstrap sequence that will take approximately 2-3 minutes to complete.
-When the pods are operational and ready to accept client requests, each pod should show as 2/2 containers READY with a STATUS of Running.
+Mission Control assigns database pod names prefixed by the cluster name.
+Each node completes a standard bootstrap sequence in approximately 2-3 minutes.
+Once operational and ready to accept client requests, each pod displays 2/2 containers as READY with a STATUS of Running.

 kubectl describe pod -n mission-control POD_NAME